 Experts recommend starting out with a gentle, over-the-counter formula and if needed, progressing to a clinical strength variety.
 If you still do not achieve satisfactory results, talk to your doctor about prescription-strength antiperspirant.

 Selecting an antiperspirant is only half of the equation.
 Learning how to apply antiperspirant is just as important.
 Follow these steps to ensure the best results from your antiperspirant:

 Unfortunately, using an antiperspirant can result in stains.
 A chemical reaction between the aluminum in antiperspirant and the urea found in sweat can cause yellow tinted armpit stains.
 Even though the stains are unsightly, there are plenty of ways to remove the stains from your clothes with ingredients you find at home or with stain-removal products.

 For best results, pair up an effective antiperspirant with an Ejis sweat proof undershirt.
+(Buy from our shop or on Amazon.)
 Our sweat proof undershirts are designed to protect your shirts from sweat marks and stains.
 They are also infused with real silver to help fight odor-causing bacteria.

 There are many approaches to combat excessive underarm sweating from clinical strength antiperspirants to natural remedies.
 But what happens if you’ve tried them all without successful results?
 Maybe it’s time to talk to your doctor about a clinical procedure.
 This article will look at a non-invasive treatment called miraDry.